michalwmarek/hc50/README.md

 # The Protocol for Predicting the Ecotoxicity of Chemical Compounds Using Machine Learning and Various Molecular Structure Representations

 This repository contains scripts for prediction HC50 values (hazardous concentration) using a QSPR model.
 This model is built in R, with RDKit used for computing molecular descriptors via reticulate.
+The best model was trained using 100 moleculars descriptors scaled between 0 and 1, MACCS keys as molecular fingerprints and the `xgbTree` algorithm.

 # 1. Setup
 ## 1.1.
 Install software